-Verbal Boundary Description (Describe the boundaries of the property.)
 The boundary of the nominated property corresponds with the Town of Portsmouth Assessor's Plat 61, Lot 3 and includes St. Mary's Church, the Rectory, Gibbs House, the Parish House, the Cemetery, and numerous historic stone walls.

 Boundary Justification (Explain why the boundaries were selected.)

 The boundaries encompass all of the land area currently owned by St. Mary's Episcopal Church and all resources historically associated with the Church, with the exception of the original Parish House, which now sits on a separate parcel and is under separate ownership.

-NEWPORT CO., RI County and State
+Although access to the Parish House, necessary to evaluate its eligibility, was not granted during the preparation of this nomination, it may be possible to add the property to the St. Mary's Church nomination in the future.

 11. Form Prepared By

 name/title: Kathryn J. Cavanaugh, Historic Preservation Consultant

 organization:

 street & number: 82 Larch Street

 city or town: Providence state: Rhode Island zip code: 02906

 e-mail: kathycavanaugh82@gmail.com

 telephone: 401-273-4715

-date: November, 2022
+date: March 2023

 Additional Documentation

 Submit the following items with the completed form: